Drive section

 This stretch is strongest when you want to:

-- try a first western New York Route 20 cluster without claiming the whole region
+- try a first western New York Route 20 stretch without claiming the whole region

 - balance one stronger anchor with one character-facing companion town